amentetteh/ror-capstone-project-budget-app/README.md

 # 📖 MY RECIPE APP <a name="about-project"></a>

-> The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+> The Buget app is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.